monkeygobah/seec-benchmark/README.md

 - `LM-Celeb` and `LM-CFD` anatomical landmark probing
 - disease classification using a bring-your-own-data manifest

-Not publicly released:

-- `Clinic`: unlabeled clinical images from the paper
-- `Disease`: clinical classification images and labels from the paper

-The restricted clinical tasks remain described by the protocol so authorized users can run the same code on appropriately governed local data.
+The restricted clinical tasks remain described by the protocol so you can run the same code on your own data if you wish.

 ## Pretraining Models